Python client API#

 running Salt system underneath.
 Notably modules that facilitate

-master-to-minion communication such as the mine
+master-to-minion communication such as the mine,

-, and peer
+publish, and peer execution

-is a likely indicator for this
+modules.
+The error KeyError: 'master_uri' is a likely indicator for this

 situation.
-In those instances use the Caller
+In those instances use the Caller class

 to execute those modules instead.